Jewish Brigade: Military engagements

-Men of the Jewish Brigade ride on a Churchill tank in North Italy, 14 March 1945.
+Men of the Jewish Brigade ride on a Churchill tank in the Mezzano-Alfonsine sector, 14 March 1945.

 A Jewish Brigade mortar team in action, 30 March 1945.

-Jewish Brigade soldiers moving to take positions in the Brisighella area, 24 March 1945.
+Jewish Brigade soldiers moving to take positions in the Brisighella sector, 24 March 1945.

 Joseph Wald, a Jewish Brigade soldier, carries an artillery shell.
 The Hebrew inscription on the shell translates as "A gift to Hitler."

-A Jewish Brigade sniper, Jacob Feinbuch, prepares his rifle for action.
+A Jewish Brigade sniper, Lance Corporal Jacob Feinbuch, prepares his rifle for action.